 Photo 1, Sunrise plus 90 minutes.
 The old Gilstrap Mill near the gold mining town of Dahlonega, Georgia,

 I’m not a morning person but getting great images sometimes requires a sleepy, early-morning, groping walk to the car.
 As I drive down the drive the dawn slowly brightened.
 As my tires hit the main road the sun’s first rays come over the ridge to the east.
 A few blinks-and-yawns later the lighting over the hilly terrain pumps a dose of adrenaline into my system… either that or the coffee finally kicked in.
 The day is started.
 Great photos seemed to be on every turn.
 So many shots, so little time.

-Systematically I drive, shooting different locations as the sun slowly crawles above the horizon.
+Systematically I drive, shooting different locations as the sun slowly crawls above the horizon.
 I make sure my route keeps the mill scene within the acceptable time for lighting – the time from sunrise to sunrise-plus-two hours.

-As a historian and photographer this is a primary location on my list.
+As a historian and photographer, this is a primary location on my list.
 The building has been partially restored by the owner with the historical integrity intact… a handsome relic that seems to freeze time.
 Snuggled in a gap beside a sloping hill, a bend in the road and the briskly-running, oddly-named Wahoo Creek, it represents a time in Georgia when many of the small rivulets in the area were harnessed to grind grain.
 It is now one of the few mills still standing.

 Photo 2.
 The frame of the Gilstrap Mill water wheel remains in the shadows.
-The water course is now dry and flanked by trees, one decayed to a stump.
+The watercourse is now dry and flanked by trees, one decayed to a stump.

 Sunrise plus 10 minutes.
 The intersection of Gearin and Gilstrap Mill Roads, a different angle of the same hill in photos 3a and 3b.